Luskebusk/Widget/README.md

 # Mobit System Info Widget

-A lightweight C# WPF desktop widget that displays system information for Mobit IT-Tjenester support purposes.
+A lightweight C# WPF desktop widget that displays system information for IT support services.

 ## Features